jackw01/scanlight/README.md

 Either a 19-24V barrel jack AC adapter or a 20V-capable USB PD supply as a power source; if using an AC adapter, J6, U2, R6, R7, R8, and C4 do not need to be installed.
 At the time of writing, all components can be sourced from DigiKey except for the IP2721 USB Power Delivery IC.

 Be aware that not all 2835 LEDs, even ones from the same manufacturer, have the same polarity.
-If using alternative LEDs, be sure to check the datasheet before installing.
+If using other LEDs than the ones specified in the BOM, be sure to check the datasheet before installing.

 ### the diffuser

 To diffuse the light, I designed a 3D printed enclosure to house a stack of optical films similar to what is found in the backlight of an LCD display or the light source of a SLA 3D printer.
 I'm sure it's possible to do better, but I'm not an optical engineer.
 A diagram of the diffuser assembly is shown below.

-[need image]
+[need drawing]
 ![](images/diffuser_stackup.png)

 #### build notes